galaxyproject/training-material/topics/statistics/tutorials/fruit_360/tutorial.md

 fruit/vegetable with 0 as class label, which is strawberry (we have 164 strawberry images with 0 as class label).
 The second row represents the *true* fruit/vegetable with 1 as class label, which is Apple_Red_Delicious (We have 166 Apple_Red_Delicious images with 1 as class label).
-Similarly, you can count the true class labels for fruits/vegetables with class label of 2 to 9 by adding up the numbers in the coresponding row.
+Similarly, you can count the true class labels for fruits/vegetables with class label of 2 to 9 by adding up the numbers in the corresponding row.
 The first column from the left represents the *predicted* fruit/vegetable with 0 as class label, which is strawberry (Our CNN predicted 164 images as being strawberry, and having class label 0).
 The second column from the left represents the *predicted* fruit/vegetable with 1 as class label, which is Apple_Red_Delicious (Our CNN predicted 166 images as being Apple_Red_Delicious, and having class label 1).
 Similarly, you can count the predicted class labels for